-The area of Jerusalem shall include the town of Jerusalem, together with the surrounding villages and towns, the most western of which is Ein Karim (including also the built-up area of Motsa); the most northern Shu'fat; the most eastern Abu Dis, and the most southern Bethlehem.
-The boundaries of the area sketched of Jerusalem are ahown on the attached/map (Annex A).
-The exact boundary lines shall be determined on the spot by a Mixed Boundary Commission under the chairman-ship of a representative of the United Nations.
+The area of Jerusalem shall include the town of Jerusalem, together with the surrounding villages and towns, the most western of which is Ein Karim (including also the built-up area of Motsa); the most northern Shu'fat; the most eastern Λ bu Dis, and the most southern Bethlehem.
+The boundaries of the area of Jerusalem are shown on the atteched map (Λ nnex Λ).

 The area of Jerusalem shall be divided into two zones, defined hereafter as the Jewish zone and the Arab zone.
-The demarcation line between the two zones shall be as follows This line is shown on the attached map (Annex B).
+The demarcation line between the two zones is shown on the attached map (Annex B).

-Any person who is domiciled in the Jewish zone or who habitually resides there shall, for the purposes of the present Instrument, be considered a resident of the Jewish zone.
+Any person who is domiciled in the Jewish zone or who habitually resides there shall, for the purpose of the present Instrument, be considered a resident of the Jewish zone.